| |

 13. Eat a Camel Pie at the bakery

-Pick up a Camel Pie at the Bakery – You won’t regret it!
+Chris eating a Camel Pie at the Bakery

 14. Add to the Tree of Shoes collection

-About 30 kilometres from town and driving to Bedourie, you have the unusual “Shoe Tree”.
-This is a testament to Australian humour and has been added to by other tourists over the years.
+About 30 kilometres from town on the road to Bedourie, you’ll find the quirky “Shoe Tree”, a true testament to Australian humour and creativity.

 Tree of Shoes - Outback Queensland